artemartemov49/OrderManagementSystem/README.md

 # OrderManagementSystem
 Order management system provides CRUD orders operations.
 We can see it in '/order-list' http request.
-Also we can filter our orders selection by date period.
+Also we can filter our order selection by date period.

 ##### Technologies: Java 16, Java Web (Servlet, JSP, JSTL), JDBC PostgreSQL